Concordium/concordium-grpc-api/README.md

 # gRPC API

-This repository keeps the gRPC protocol definition file and related documentation on the gRPC interface the client provides.
+This repository keeps the gRPC protocol definition file and related documentation on the gRPC interface exposed by concordium-node.